 Management said, long term, it expects to grow the coverage ratio back to the 1.05 to 1.1 level.

 That would make me feel much more secure about the distribution.

 But that probably won’t be this year.
-In 2016, DCF is projected to fall to $989 million.
+In 2016, DCF is projected by Bloomberg to fall to $989 million.
 That will not come close to covering the distribution.

 That will be two years in a row in which the company had to fund the distribution to shareholders by some means other than the cash generated from running its business.

 Perhaps in 2017, the company will get back on track.
 But for now, with shrinking cash flow that is not expected to cover the distribution, the distribution has to be considered vulnerable to a cut.